Shortsub/report/SECURITY.md

 Then this issue will be fixed confidential by the involved collaborators.

-After fixing the needed parts of software a decision will made if this issue will be
+After fixing the needed parts in the software, a decision will be made if this issue will be

-* kept private
+1. published with CVE
-* published by requesting a CVE
+2. published without CVE
-* published without CVE
+3. or kept private

 ### Security Standards

-If we are publishing security issues then we will label it with **CVE (Common Vulnerabilities and Exposures)** identifiers in the most cases.
+If we are publishing security issues then in the most cases we will label these with **CVE (Common Vulnerabilities and Exposures)** identifiers.